Where to eat, drink and stay in style in one of Mexico’s best kept secrets.

 - Valle de Guadalupe Food and Wine: Casa de Piedra and Conchas de Piedra

-This was part of a Travel Writer’s Academy media trip, and I was a guests at the above locations, but as always, all opinions are my own!
+This trip to Mexico Wine Country was part of a Travel Writer’s Academy media trip, and I was a guests at the above locations, but as always, all opinions are my own!

 This article contains affiliate links.
 If you click through and purchase through them, it costs you nothing extra and we may earn a small commission which goes towards running this website.